 2. Transfer to the countertop and knead with your hands until smooth.

 3. Roll out on a lightly floured countertop, or between two sheets of wax paper.
+Grease pie pan and line with the piecrust.
 Fill and bake according to recipe.